stertooy/install-pkg/README.md

 The following input is mandatory:

 - `packages`:
   - Space-separated or newline-separated list of packages to install.
-Packages are either given as `package`, as `package@version`, or by an URL pointing to a release archive.
+Packages are given by one of three formats:
+    - `packagename`: the name of a package in the [GAP package distribution](https://github.com/gap-system/PackageDistro).
+    - `user/repo`: the name of a GitHub repository containing the package.
+    - `https://url.to/archive.tar.gz`: an URL leading to a `.tar.gz`, `.tar.bz` or `.zip`
+      archive.

-    Here, `package` can either be the name of a package in the GAP package distribution or the name of a GitHub repository (of the form "org/repo").
-The optional suffix `version` is either `latest`, `devel`, or a version number.
+    The first two formats can be followed by a suffix `@version`, where `version` is either `latest`, `devel`, or a version number.
+If no version is given, this defaults to `latest`.

   - default: `''`

 ### Examples